tojin12341za/nat/intl.en-US/User Guide/Manage a DNAT table/Create a DNAT entry.md

 You can configure DNAT to maps a public IP address to a private IP address in the CIDR block of the target ECS instance, so that the ECS instance can provide Internet services.
 DNAT supports both port mapping and IP mapping.

 A NAT Gateway is created and the NAT Gateway is associated with an EIP.
-For more information, see [Create a NAT Gateway](../reseller.en-US/Quick Start/Create a NAT Gateway.md#) and [Associate an EIP](../reseller.en-US/Quick Start/Associate an EIP.md#).
+For more information, see [Create a NAT Gateway](../reseller.en-US/Quick Start/Create a NAT Gateway.md#) and [Associate an EIP with a NAT Gateway](../reseller.en-US/Quick Start/Associate an EIP with a NAT Gateway.md#).

 **Note:** If your account has purchased a bandwidth package before January 26, 2018, make sure there is an available public IP address in the bandwidth package.